phpdev-uk/configuration-management-ansible/workshop/notes.md

 If you run the playbook again, you should see that seven tasks run successfully but this time there are no changes.

-Let's login to the virtual machine to verify that the rules have been setup
+Login to the virtual machine to verify that the rules have been setup correctly:
-correctly:

 ```
 $ vagrant ssh